oVirt/infra-docs/CI/Build_and_test_standards.md

 set to 'manual', and the 'jobs' parameter value should be in the form of: <br>
 '{project}_{version}_build-artifacts-manual-{distro}-{arch}' <br>
 As a result there should be a separate project definition for the build-artifacts-manual jobs.
-See example above.
+See example below:

+    # Only needed to allow building from TARBALLs
+    - project:
+        <<: *base-params  # this syntax indicates inheritance
+        name: ovirt-dwh_build-artifacts-manual
+        stage: build-artifacts-manual  # the stage parameter is overwritten
+        trigger: manual  # the trigger parameter is overwritten
+        jobs:
+          - '{project}_{version}_build-artifacts-manual-{distro}-{arch}'

 Additionally, for build-artifacts-manual, another job should be created, named '{project}_any_build-artifacts-manual'.
 In this job the user